PrismLight02/AirEstate/README.md

-# Shopping Cart
+# AirEstate

-A single page real estate website where the user is able to view and filter out properties, Filtering conditions will only work when all 4 criterias namely Location, Price, Date and Type is mentioned (Apartment or house).
+A single page rent a property website where the user is able to view and filter out properties, Filtering conditions will only work when all 4 criterias namely Location, Price, Date and Type is mentioned (Apartment or house).

 ## Frameworks, packages, Technology, etc used
 * React